praksharma/Sunbird/Remote_Jupyter_lab/README.md

-How to run Jupyter lab remotely?
+How to run Jupyter lab remotely on a local network?
+Non-local PCs requires public IP and port forwarding.

 Server: Windows 10